-There will undoubtedly be a few winners among these startups, however, I believe entrepreneurs are largely overlooking the real opportunity created by the exponential growth of data.
+While there will undoubtedly be a few winners among these startups, I believe entrepreneurs are largely overlooking the real opportunity created by the exponential growth of data.
 Big data, more than any technological disruption in recent history, will fundamentally change existing businesses.
 You heard me right, traditional businesses will change their core strategy and begin to focus on information.
 All relevant businesses are becoming information services providers.